 Food is included, but it’s often pretty basic

 Don’t expect the all-you-can-eat buffet to be a culinary delight.
 “Most all-inclusive stays come with all the food you can eat, food that’s usually themed differently depending on the venue you visit and that is available, at one location or another, 24 hours a day,” explains Gabe Saglie.
 “However, there are many offer options to elevate your culinary experience for an affordable cost, like $20-$40 per person.
 If you’re on a special vacation and need to spruce up dinner one night, this may well be a worthwhile option as it opens you up to a finer dining experience.”
-Saglie suggests reading up on the added-fee dining options at your all-inclusive before traveling, because the best restaurants book up quickly even months in advance, even at the best all-inclusive resorts in the world.
+Saglie suggests reading up on the added-fee dining options at your all-inclusive before traveling because the best restaurants book up quickly even months in advance, even at the best all-inclusive resorts in the world.

 All-inclusive resorts are diet killers